dbos-inc/dbos-docs/docs/getting-started/quickstart-programming.md

 ### Interacting with third party services

 :::info what you will learn
-How to safely send requests to third-party APIs
+How to safely send requests to third-party APIs.
 :::

 Let's say we want to use a third-party client to send our greeting via e-mail.